 This is very important because this is how people remember your blog and can tell their friends about it.
 A name like thisisjustanotherboringblog.com is probably not a good one.
 Think about what you want to write about and brainstorm names that are meaningful.

 It is worthwhile to spend the time upfront to decide on a good name.
 You can always change later, but it there are costs in time and money.

 - Shared Hosting – This is a server environment for your website that is shared on a single operating system.
 This is suitable until you have high traffic.

-- VPS Hosting – Virtual Private Server Hosting – This gives you the ability to have your own operating system for your sever.
+- VPS Hosting – Virtual Private Server Hosting – This gives you the ability to have your own operating system for your server.
 You are given your own virtual server to use and have the ability to configure it to your needs.
 VPS Hosting is also good for very high traffic or high computing requirements for rendering your blog.
-You still share a physical server with other users, but you have your own operating system image.
+You still share a physical server with other users, but you run in a completely isolated environment.

-- Dedicated Hosting – This is the ultimate hosting solution, where Bluehost provides you with a dedicated server, which includes it’s own hardware.
+- Dedicated Hosting – This is the ultimate hosting solution, where Bluehost provides you with a dedicated server, which includes its own hardware.
 There are no other users on your server and it is dedicated for your use only.
 This provides the highest speeds and processing power for extremely high trafficked websites and blogs.
 This is also the super high-priced option, so until you know you need it, you definitely don’t need it.

 Setting up Bluehost Shared Hosting